-If you were born on or after January 2,1954 and are eligible for both retirement and spouse's (or divorced spouse's) benefits, you must apply for both benefits.
+If you were born on or after January 2, 1954, and are eligible for both retirement and spouse's (or divorced spouse's) benefits, you must apply for both benefits.
 This is called "deemed filing."
-If you file for one benefit, you are "deemed" to file for the other one, too.
-For example, if you file for your retirement benefits now and your spouse files for their retirement benefits later, you may become eligible for spouse's benefits.
-You must file for spouse's benefits when your spouse files their retirement claim.
+If you file for one benefit, you are "deemed" to file for the other one, too, even if you don't become eligible for it until later.